Way back when I started managing projects,

 Timely and meaningful interactions with the people affected by and interested in the change will underpin and support the achievement of the benefit that you’re looking for.

 In Communicating Change: How To Talk About Project Change I focus on the last point: communication.
-I’ve tried to make each section highly practical and actionable – this is not a book about theory.
-It’s designed to help you do change management and talk effectively about the changes that your project is going to deliver.
-You’ll learn how to use communications to minimise resistance to change, leading to higher project success rates and happier stakeholders.
+Each section highly practical and actionable — this is not a book about theory.

 The ebook is available now and is £8.99.
 Click here to get your copy.